Fila Watches: Blending Style and Technology for the Modern American Consumer

 • Social challenges: Compete with friends or join community challenges.

-• Detailed insights: Get easy-to-understand breakdowns of your health data.
+• Clear insights: Get easy-to-understand breakdowns of your health data.

 • Reminders: Gentle nudges to move, drink water, or go to bed on time.